A leased line is a dedicated broadband link primarily aimed at businesses which ensures that bandwidth remains fixed.

 As you can see, dedicated leased lines can be vital to business users, as well as educational, healthcare, and government buildings.

 Leased line speeds

 Leased lines are available in a variety of packages, usually based around the Ethernet Access Direct (EAD), Ethernet First Mile (EFM) and Ethernet over Fibre (EoFTTC) protocols.

-These all offer Ethernet connectivity from a central router (or switch) on the premises, with the speed and price determined by the choice of package.
+These all offer Ethernet connectivity from a central router (or switch) on the premises, with the speed and price determined by choice of package.